 Just a basic list of some of my favorite games.
 Not always up-to-date.

 Just a basic list of some of my favorite games.
 Not always up-to-date.

 This is my favorite game of all time, hands down.
 I remember that my mom went through a phase where she wanted to homeschool me, and the only way she could get me to care was by promising I'd get to play this afterwards.
 This game is the reason I play games.

 I absolutely love this game.
 This game is hilarious, and the battle system is really, really cool and entertaining.
 I bought a 3DS on the promise of a new one coming out.
-While Sticker Star turned out disappointing, it's only because it was attached to the incredible legacy this title created.
+While Sticker Star turned out disappointing, it's partially because it was attached to the incredible legacy this title created.

 Such a fun game, and easy to go back to for me.
 I loved the crazy levels and all the hidden secrets the castle had to offer.
 The hub world was it's own level, and fun to explore on it's own.

 I love this game.
-I've played through it probably twenty times, and its a 40-80 hour experience each time.
+I've played through it probably twenty times, and it's a 40-80 hour experience each time.
 The world is just so colorful, and the characters are so good, that I just keep wanting to go back.
-There's also a nice New Game + that with some cool bonuses in it.
+There's also a nice New Game + with some cool bonuses in it.

 I know that Galaxy 2 was "better" but I enjoyed this game a lot more.
 I played through the game twice, getting every single star each time.
 It is such a fun game.